All Episodes

 If they killed him, would I shed a tear?

-Absolutely, I would not.
+Absolutely I would not.

 There you go.

-Now, CNN putting it all out there, folks, while worrying and wringing its hands throughout the summer about the teabaggers.
+Now CNN putting it all out there, folks, while worrying and wringing its hands throughout the summer about the teabaggers.

 Even President Clinton has gotten into that vulgarity game now, calling Tea Party attendees teabaggers.

-Special investigations correspondent Drew Griffin had this exchange with revolution Muslim brother Yunus Abdullah Muhammad on CNN again last night.
+Special investigations correspondent Drew Griffin had this exchange with Revolution Muslim brother Yunus Abdullah Muhammad on CNN again last night.

 We're commanded to terrorize the disbelievers.

-Commanded to terrorize the government.
+Commanded to terrorize the disbelievers.

 It's a command from Allah.